mbabazif/my-instagram/README.md

 The user is able to upload the picture to the application:
 The is able to see all pictures and the profile picture:
 The user is able to follow other users:
+And the user is able to like the Photo

 ### Prerequisite